apache/trafficserver-ingress-controller/README.md

     1. `proxy.config.output.logfile.rolling_enabled: "1"`
     2. `proxy.config.output.logfile.rolling_interval_sec: "3000"`
     3. `proxy.config.restart.active_client_threshold: "0"`
-  - feel free to add other reloadable configurations, and/or change the above 3 to other valid values.
-Checks are in place so that mistakes are tolerated.

 #### Snippet

 You can attach [ATS lua script](https://docs.trafficserver.apache.org/en/8.0.x/admin-guide/plugins/lua.en.html) to an ingress object and ATS will execute it for requests matching the routing rules defined in the ingress object.
-See an example in k8s/ingresses/ats-ingress-2.yaml
+See an example in annotation section of yaml file [here](k8s/ingresses/ats-ingress-2.yaml)

 #### Ingress Class